 Examples of the available options from the menu and the available options when working with a file you are viewing follow:

 My Files: When you open My Files, you will see a list of those Zip files, folders, and other files you have saved.
+The list of files also includes the date your files were last modified and their size.

 - Menu options - individual items: Available features display when you tap the drop down menu arrow.
 The available features are: Send Mail, Encrypt Mail, Zip, and Copy.
 For a Zip file, Unzip will be available in place of Zip.